run-llama/llama_index/docs/community/integrations/vector_stores.md

 **Marqo**

-First, run a marqo instance (or get the url of a marqo instance).
-See marqo documentation for more.
+First, run a Marqo instance (or get the url of a Marqo cloud instance).
+See [Marqo documentation for more](https://docs.marqo.ai/latest/).
+If you are using an M1 Mac then [go here for the Docker commands](https://docs.marqo.ai/latest/m1_mac_users/).
+If you want to use a GPU locally then [go here for the Docker commands](https://docs.marqo.ai/latest/using_marqo_with_a_gpu/).

 ```bash